locuslab/mpc.pytorch/README.md

 + This code curently only support PyTorch 0.3 and an update to a newer version of PyTorch is coming soon.
-+ This is still an early alpha release, be prepared for some rough patches and get in touch if you have any questions!
++ This is still an early alpha release, be prepared for some rough spots and get in touch if you have any questions!